Data Protection Policy

 2. Legal basis for data processing

 The legal basis for the collection and temporary storage of data and log files is provided by Art.
 6(1) Sentence 1(f) GDPR (safeguarding of a legitimate interest).
 In addition, the storage of data is also permitted by Art.
-6(1) Sentence 1(c) GDPR in conjunction with Section 12 TTDSG [German Telecommunications Act].
+6(1) Sentence 1(c) GDPR in conjunction with Section 12 TDDDG [German Telecommunications Act].

 3. Purpose of data processing